mepland/mepland.github.io/index.md

 # About

-I am a freelance Data Scientist working with top life science companies to improve patient journeys.
+I am a freelance Data Scientist working with top 25 pharmaceutical companies to improve patient journeys.
 In my spare time I contribute to the
 <a href="https://github.com/csinva/imodels" target="_blank" rel="noopener noreferrer">`imodels`</a>
 and